r33l0rd/r33l0rd/README.md

 - Age: 14
 - My birthday is on September 19th
 - Gerald!!
 What did I say no drinking milk??
 What did I say??
+- please don't follow me if I don't know you ☹️
 <!---
 Fuck off!
 ---!>